embodied-agent/embodied-agent/README.md

-# embodied-agent.github.io
+# Hello, Embodied Agent !

-Hi there, we are embodied-agent group.
+Hi there, we are embodied-agent team.